mailchimp/content-style-guide/08-writing-technical-content.html.md

 - What is the goal of the reader?
 To complete a task?
 To research a topic?
 - Is the reader in the middle of a task?
 Are they in a hurry?
 Could they be frustrated?

 We don’t want to overload a reader with unnecessary information, choices to make, or complex ideas or phrases, when we don’t have to.
 This is particularly critical when a user may be new and/or frustrated.
-When relevant, prime the reader with a brief outline of an article’s focus in introductory paragraphs or section, and stick to the topic at hand.
+When relevant, prime the reader with a brief outline of an article’s focus in an introductory paragraph or section, and stick to the topic at hand.
 Keep sentences, paragraphs, and procedural steps focused and concise.

 ## Types of technical content